 This flea and tick repellent is a one-size-fits-all collar that suits small, medium, and large dogs, meaning you don’t need to measure your dog’s neck circumference.
 They will ship you a really long collar, and all you need to do is to place it around your canine’s neck, adjust the fit, buckle in place, then cut off and dispose of excess length.

 Budget - Primova Flea and Tick Collar for Dogs

-Additionally, it is waterproof to make sure it will still work after swims or weekly baths, combined with a reinforced buckle to prevent it from falling off during rough play.
-An excellent option if you are on a budget.
+Additionally, this dog flea collar is waterproof, which will still work after swims or weekly baths, combined with a reinforced buckle to prevent it from falling off during rough play.
+What’s more, it includes a 30-day risk-free money-back guarantee!

 Why Use a Flea Collar On My Dog?

 Dog fleas, also known as Ctenocephalides canis (Curtis), are ectoparasites that can cause many problems in canines.
 Their bites can cause excessive itching, which will lead to open sores and will, in turn, make your pup vulnerable to infection.
 Since fleas feed on the blood of the host animal, a flea infestation can potentially cause anemia.
 It is a condition in which a dog loses too much blood and can be fatal in severe cases.